Shmielen/100DaysofCode/README.md

 The File: AddEvenNum.py demonstartes the use of the range() function in python for loops The File: FizzBuzz.py common interview question that demonstartes knowledge of for loops The File: PasswordGne.py demonstrates the concepts learnt on day 5 along with the random.choice() and random.shuffle()

+Day 6
+All work was done on the website Reeborg.ca

+Day 7